-Best Budget Down Jackets for Women
+Best Budget Down Jackets for Women of 2021

-The Amazon Essentials Full-Zip Packable Hoody is a down jacket and a down skirt all in one!
-This simple, packable, extra-long, lightweight contender keeps you warm from head-to-mid-thigh.
+The Amazon Essentials Full-Zip Packable Hoody is a down jacket and a down skirt all in one.
+This simple, packable, extra-long, lightweight contender keeps you warm from head to mid-thigh.
 You're on your own for your toes.
 This is a simple down jacket that packs in a whole lot of utility.
 It is durable and packable enough for outdoor adventures and versatile enough for around-town use.

 This is not the most stylish down jacket, so it may be limited to more casual and outdoor use.
 The full length may not agree with all consumers, either — perhaps it will feel too warm or cumbersome to move around in.
 The bi-directional zippers, however, allow you to flare the jacket open from the bottom, improving walking and sitting while wearing it.
 This is an excellent jacket for the occasional car-camping adventure and casual use around town when the fall temperatures start to drop.

 The North Face Women's Gotham Jacket II is just as much at home in your favorite chilly city as it is in the great outdoors.
-This is a rugged, durable, weatherproof, and warm down jacket well suited to various environments.
+This is a rugged, durable, weatherproof, and warm-down jacket well suited to various environments.
 The fur lining on the hood can be removed to reduce bulk or minimize the fashion flair.
 And the slim fit is flattering and functional; it reduces the air space between your body and the jacket to improve its heat-keeping properties.

 The Gotham is not, however, lightweight or compressible.
 It is burly.
-This is not likely a go-to for backpackers, climbers, or backcountry enthusiasts, but would hold up well to car camping and a long weekend at your favorite rustic cabin.
+This is not likely a go-to for backpackers, climbers, or backcountry enthusiasts but would hold up well to car camping and a long weekend at your favorite rustic cabin.
 This jacket is a fashion-first model with a reliable feature set and design to keep you happy in the great outdoors.

 The Rokka and Rolla Ultra-Light Hoody is a lightweight specialist that looks good, too.
 This is a great jacket to take with you on your next camping or hiking trip, as well as a jaunt into town on a cool fall afternoon.
 The compressibility makes it easy to take with you anywhere you go.